YavuzSelimMeletlioglu/ArtBook_Kotlin/README.md

 # ArtBook_Kotlin

-//This idea is belongs to Atıl Samancıoğlu.
+//This idea belongs to Atıl Samancıoğlu .